SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 ## openDrain()
 It has always been possible to get the benefit of an open drain configuration - you set a pin's output value to 0 and toggle it between input and output.
 This core provides a slightly smoother (also faster) wrapper around this than using pinmode (since pinMode must also concern itself with configuring the pullup, whether it needs to be changed or not, every time - it's actually significantly slower setting things input vs output.
 The openDrain() function takes a pin and a value - `LOW`, `FLOATING` (or `HIGH`) or `CHANGE`. `openDrain()` always makes sure the output buffer is not set to drive the pin high; often the other end of a pin you're using in open drain mode may be connected to something running from a lower supply voltage, where setting it OUTPUT with the pin set high could damage the other device.

 Use pinMode() to set the pin `INPUT_PULLUP` before you start using `openDrain()`, or use `pinConfigure()` if you need the pullup enabled too; this doesn't change it.
 Note that there is nothing to stop you from doing `pinMode(pin,INPUT_PULLUP); openDrain(pin,LOW);` That is non-destructive (no ratings are exceeded), and would be a good place to start for a bitbanged open drain protocol, should you ever create one - but it doesn't exactly help with power consumption if you leave it like that!
-If running on batteries, be sure to turn off one of the two, either by using openDrain to release it to to pullups, or digitalWrite'ing it `HIGH`, or setting pinMode to output, or any other method of configuring pins that gets you a pin held in a defined state where it isn't working against it's own pullup.
+If running on batteries, be sure to turn off one of the two, either by using openDrain to release it to to pullups, or digitalWrite'ing it `HIGH`, or any other method of configuring pins that gets you a pin held in a defined state where it isn't working against it's own pullup.

 ```c++
 openDrain(PIN_PA1, LOW); // sets pin OUTPUT, LOW.